agrc/gis.utah.gov/sharing/open-sgid/index.md

 Once we've worked together to resolve any questions or problems, we'll add it to the Open SGID.

-If you sent the data to us as a shpefile or GDB, or as a private or temporary feature service, we will also upload your dataset to our own ArcGIS Online organization as a hosted feature service and share it publicly through Open Data.
+If you sent the data to us as a shapefile or GDB, or as a private or temporary feature service, we will also upload your dataset to our own ArcGIS Online organization as a hosted feature service and share it publicly through Open Data.
 As part of this process, we will add a thumbnail that includes both the UGRC logo and the relevant SGID category icon to help people searching ArcGIS Online identify SGID data:

 ![Example ArcGIS Online thumbnail for SGID items]({% link images/agol_location_group.png %}){: .flex .flex--center .outline loading="lazy" }